duckdb/duckdb-web/docs/sql/statements/create_macro.md

 -- 3
 ```

 Macro's can have default parameters.
-Unlike some languages, default parameters must be named.
+Unlike some languages, default parameters must be named
+when the macro is invoked.
 ```sql
 -- b is a default parameter
 CREATE MACRO add_default(a, b := 5) AS a + b;